cmbi/metadome/README.md

 Otherwise you will be using default passwords and API secrets.

+## First time running

+@Coos: please write here the steps to first initialize the database

+Note: Launching the server this way, by creating the database from scratch, will first make it generate all mappings between gencode, swissprot and Pfam.
+This process, depending on your configuration, may take 2 weeks.
+If you require a pre-build database, do not hesitate to contact us.

 ## Running

 If you followed the above steps, you can now run the webserver via the command: